Alternatively titled “THE ONLY CHICKEN RECIPE YOU WILL EVER NEED.”

 Next, remove the skillet from the heat then add 2 Tablespoons bourbon.
 Two things:

-- Be careful because the bourbon will bubble and evaporate almost immediately from the heat of the skillet, and if you have a gas range it might ignite briefly.
+- Be careful, as the bourbon will bubble and evaporate almost immediately from the heat of the skillet, and if you have a gas range it might ignite briefly.

 - If you don’t keep bourbon in the house – no worries!
 These tiny, 1(ish)-shot bottles are usually available behind the counter at the liquor or grocery store.
 So adorable, and so much easier than buying an entire bottle if you won’t drink it.